Strike Three: Baseball Is Dead

 Sandy Alderson, baseball executive, is another true believer in sabermetrics.
 His current job?
 General manager of the New York Mets.
 And he's held the job since 2010.
 How many World Series have the Mets won in the past five years?
 Enough said.

 What's happened to baseball mirrors what has happened to the American worker in many ways: they have become numbers.
 Once the sport is reduced to a spreadsheet, it loses its soul.
+There are now dire predictions that within a decade 30% of the American workforce will lose their jobs due to automation or robotics.
+In professional sports, especially baseball, players seem like robots.
+Year round training and pressure does not allow these guys to have fun or look at the big picture.
+We've all lost that.

 Everyone Had A Dream